Skip to main content

 Application and review process

-Stage 1: Concept note (accepting until May 8, 2023)
+Stage 1: Concept note (accepting until March 15, 2024)

-• All concept notes will be screened against the eligibility criteria (see below), and those that are eligible and will then reviewed against the evaluation criteria.
+• All concept notes will be screened against the eligibility criteria (see below), and those that are eligible will then be reviewed against the evaluation criteria.
 Convergence will only contact applicants selected to submit a full proposal (Stage 2).

-Stage 2: Full proposal (by invitation only - due June 18, 2023)
+Stage 2: Full proposal (by invitation only - due April 22, 2024)

 • Competitive concept notes will be invited to submit a full proposal.
-Those advancing to this stage receive instructions on how to download a full proposal template through the grant portal.
+Those advancing to this stage receive instructions on how to submit a proposal.
+Final proposals must be submitted by the deadline in order to be considered.
+No exceptions will be made.

 Stage 3: Initial review and shortlisting